 RX10 III negatives, problems for Sony to fix

 - Sony menus are extremely disorganized, slowing access to important features.
-For example, video settings are scattered across Tab 1 (items 2, 8, 9), tab 2 (items 1, 2, 5, 6), and tab 6 (item 3).
+For example, video settings are scattered across Tab 1 (items 2, 8, 9), Tab 2 (items 1, 2, 5, 6), and Tab 6 (item 3).
 These badly need consolidating.
 AF settings are also scattered across different menu tabs.
 The workaround, as with past Sony cameras, is to memorize or write down where things are randomly hidden.
+Also, please allow MENU Tab 1 > item 8 > “Movie” (setting PASM modes for video) to be assigned to the Fn button.

 - RX10III lacks an electronic ND filter (Neutral Density), which is especially important for video in bright light, at bright apertures for shallower depth of focus.
 Workaround: simply attach a glass ND filter to the threads on the front of the lens when needed, the old-fashioned way.
 This could be almost as quick as trying to find settings in the notoriously disorganized Sony menus.
 Otherwise, RX10III is reputedly great for video.
 However, Panasonic FZ2500 has an ND filter and is probably superior for videographers.